 How you plan on using the money in your health savings account has a big impact on how you should invest it, and therefore who the best provider might be.

-Looking at my personal needs, my family is pretty healthy.
+I’m going to pretend that our medical needs are fairly minimal.
 Aside from the occasional ear infection and other little trips to the doctor, mostly for our kids, we don’t typically have much in the way of medical expenses.

 - Keep $2,000 of our HSA in a safe investment.
 Something like a savings account where we can earn some interest and know that the money will be there when we need it.